 Car Washing and Maintenance

 Washing your car on the street or in your driveway results in large amounts of dirt, road grime, oils, metals, and soaps flowing down the street and into storm drains.
 Even biodegradable soaps harm fish and other aquatic life.
 The term “biodegradable” is not regulated and does not ensure environmental safety.
-In addition, each year our vehicles leak over 16 million gallons of motor oil and other petroleum products into the Puget Sound watershed, more than the Exxon Valdez oil spill.
+In addition, each year our vehicles create tire dust pollution and leak over 16 million gallons of motor oil and other petroleum products into the Puget Sound watershed, more than the Exxon Valdez oil spill.
 These pollutants wash into storm drains, which flow directly to the nearest creek, lake, or Bellingham Bay, killing fish and harming the people and pets that recreate in these areas.
+Learn what you can do to reduce the amount of pollutants entering our local waterways:

 Using a commercial car wash will keep harmful chemicals, like oils, metals, and soaps, from entering our streams, lakes and the Bay.
-Commercial car-washes recycle the waste water and send it to the wastewater plant for treatment.
+Commercial car washes recycle the water used and send it to the wastewater plant for treatment.

 When washing your car at home, wash it on your lawn or a pervious surface, where water will soak into the ground and pollutants will be filtered out.
 Use phosphorous-free soap to decrease the amount of nutrients entering our waterways.
 Excess nutrients harm water quality and aquatic life.

-• Sell commercial car wash coupons from local car wash companies.
+• Consider selling commercial car wash coupons from local car wash companies.
 This allows you to sell tickets any time of year, expand fundraising beyond one event, and doesn’t leave you dependent on the weather.

 • Contact our Pollution Prevention Specialists at bppa@cob.org or 360-778-7740 to request an assessment of your own car wash site.
 You can borrow a car wash kit that will pump dirty wash water to a nearby sewer drain.